iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

 ---
 The Visio mapping file is expected to be a YAML file whose structure is exactly defined by its [json schema](https://github.com/iriusrisk/startleft/blob/main/startleft/resources/schemas/diagram_mapping_schema.json).
-It is divided in three great blocks described in deep below.
+It is divided in three great blocks described in depth below.
 So, the root structure of the file is composed by three arrays for the mappings of each type of element:

 ```yaml